You Can Now Play EuroMillions Up to Four Weeks in Advance

 No draws have needed to be cancelled while restrictions have been in place and in the same week that the Government’s lockdown exit plan was announced, the National Lottery confirmed that advance ticket sales for EuroMillions will return to normal.

 That means you can once again enter one, two, four, six, or eight draws in advance.
-This will help maintain social distancing as you will not need to visit a retailer as often to get your tickets.
+This will help maintain social distancing as you will not need to visit a retailer as often to get your entries.

 Even though the restrictions on tickets have been relaxed, online entry remains the safest way to play, as it means you don’t have to leave your home at all.
 You can enter using your computer, smartphone, and tablet, and your numbers are stored in your online player account for you to access at any time.
 The EuroMillions jackpot currently stands at €56 million for the next draw on Friday.